SuperKam91/bnn/README.md

 - For the combined network results, overall data shows same three modes as individual runs

 - For all of the combinations considered, Z-test set performance trends were very similar to the results of the networks which these combined runs comprised of.
 Combined log evidences often laid in middle of values which individual ones had (makes sense of course).
 Test set performance was also very similar on average.
 Note however the lowest test loss was a combined run (all networks combined), but the average test loss of the combined networks was higher than the individual runs.
 Latter may be due to a lot of models having significantly larger evidences than others, making such a model averaging (by Z) strongly dependent on these particular models.

+- Also trained same network sizes (with tanh activations) using traditional methods in the most basic way (no regularisation, no hyperparameter tuning), with 1000 epochs on the same train/test data splits.
+6 of the  MLE test set estimates estimates were inferior to the no stochastic hyperparameter BNN estimates, while 4 were superior.
+All 10 BNNs performed better than their MLE equivalents when stochastic hyperparameters were used.

 # other stuff